 Surprisingly, Klopp did not make a single substitution even after his counterpart Mourinho brought on 3 substitutes.

-Finally, with the Match edging close to a draw; a bullet header from Firmino from Robertson Corner Kick sealed the win for the Reds.
+Finally, with the Match edging close to a draw; a bullet header from Firmino from Robertson’s corner kick made it 2-1 for the Reds and the visitors went on to seal a stunning 2-1 win over the hosts Spurs.

-The result meant that the Reds went on top of the table.
+The result meant that the Reds went on top of the Premier League 2020-21 table.

 Reds Team Performance Ratings